Raku/6.d-prep/d-docs/New-Features-Policy.md

 make that fact clear is to place the module into `CoreLab::` namespace.

 However, there will be cases where a separate implementation is not feasible or even possible.
-In such cases, the feature must require the use of `experimental` pragma to be enabled by the user.
+In such cases, the feature can be placed into core, but it must require the use of `experimental` pragma to be enabled by the user.
 The experimental status must last for at least 3 months.

 For a major version language release, features that have been experimental for 3 months must be
 either: (a) accepted and their experimental status removed; (b) rejected and the feature removed